 Even so, I have always been a firm believer in my abilities and the importance of self-assurance.
 As long as I am aware of what I am capable of, I have learned not to seek affirmation from others.

-Recognize that our responsibilities are the same
+Understand that our responsibilities are the same

 At an early age, I learned that discrimination is prevalent just about everywhere.
 Nonetheless, an agent’s mandatory ethics training discusses discrimination’s relevance and where agents will find it within our industry.
 It’s our responsibility to correct any discriminatory actions we might come across in our line of work.